Nebraska vs. Iowa NCAA Football Odds, Plays and Insights | November 26, 2021

 Over/Under Insights

-- Nebraska has combined with its opponents to score more than 41 points in eight of 10 games this season.
+- Nebraska and its opponents have combined to score more than 41 points in eight of 10 games this season.

-- Iowa and its opponents have combined to score more than 41 points in five of 11 games this season.
+- Iowa has combined with its opponents to score more than 41 points in five of 11 games this season.

-- Friday's over/under is 13 points lower than the two team's combined 54 points per game average.
+- Friday's total is 13.0 points lower than the two team's combined 54 points per game average.

-- This contest's total is 1.9 points greater than the 39.1 these two squads combine to surrender per game this season.
+- The 39.1 combined points per game that these two squads have allowed this season are 1.9 fewer than the 41 total in this contest.

-- Cornhuskers games this season feature an average total of 54.2 points, a number 13.2 points higher than Friday's over/under.
+- The average total in Cornhuskers games this season is 54.2, 13.2 points above Friday's total of 41.

-- The 43 PPG average total in Hawkeyes games this season is two points more than this game's over/under.
+- The 41-point over/under for this game is 2.0 points below the 43.0 points per game average total in Hawkeyes games this season.

 Nebraska Stats and Trends

-- This season, the Cornhuskers have just two ATS wins in five games as a favorite of 1 point or more.
+- The Cornhuskers have been favored by 1 point or more five times this season and have covered the spread in two of them.

-- Nebraska's games this year have gone over the point total in 40% of its opportunities (four times in 10 games with a set point total).
+- Nebraska's games this year have gone over the total in four out of 10 opportunities (40%).

 - When Nebraska scores more than 16.9 points, it is 5-4 against the spread and 3-7 overall.

-- When Nebraska churns out more than 314.7 yards, the team is 6-4 against the spread and 3-8 overall.
+- In games that Nebraska amasses more than 314.7 yards, the team is 6-4 against the spread and 3-8 overall.

-- The Cornhuskers have 16 giveaways this season, while the Hawkeyes have 25 takeaways .
+- The Cornhuskers have turned the ball over 16 times this season, nine fewer than the Hawkeyes have forced (25).

 - Find the latest spread and moneyline odds for Nebraska at SISportsbook.